jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

 ### Cloning

 - Shallow clone: does not copy the data files to the clone target, only copy the metadata
+  - Running the VACUUM command on the source table may purge data files referenced in the transaction log of the clone.
+If shallow clone, you will get an error when querying the clone indicating that some data files are no longer present.
 - Deep clone
   - copies the source table data to the clone target in addition to the metadata of the existing table
   - stream metadata is also cloned such that a stream that writes to the Delta table can be stopped on a source table and continued on the target of a clone from where it left off